 Could: Create a Secure Sitecore Portal for Salesforce Contacts

-Allow Salesforce contacts to login to Sitecore portal pages to view restricted Sitecore content based on a user role set in Salesforce.
-Similar to Salesforce Communities, allow customers, partners, affiliates, students, or even internal staff, to see secure content based on their role.
+Allow Salesforce contacts to log in to Sitecore portal pages to view restricted Sitecore content based on a user role set in Salesforce.
+Similar to Salesforce Communities, allows customers, partners, affiliates, students, or even internal staff, to see secure content based on their role.
 Personalize their experience entirely from Salesforce.